 Elinor Frey is a leading Canadian-American cellist and researcher who specializes in early music and new music.
 Her acclaimed CDs on the Belgian label Passacaille – most of which are world premiere recordings – include La voce del violoncello (2013), ...

 Elinor Frey is a leading Canadian-American cellist and researcher who specializes in early music and new music.
 Her acclaimed CDs on the Belgian label Passacaille – most of which are world premiere recordings – include La voce del violoncello (2013), Berlin Sonatas (2015) with Lorenzo Ghielmi on fortepiano, Fiorè (2017), which features soprano Suzie LeBlanc, and Giuseppe Clemente Dall‘Abaco: Cello Sonatas (2020) which received a Diapason d’Or.
-Her current release is Antonio Vandini: Complete Works, a project in collaboration with Marc Vanscheeuwijck.
+In 2021, she released Antonio Vandini: Complete Works, a project in collaboration with Marc Vanscheeuwijck.
 Her critical editions of Dall’Abaco Cello Works are published in collaboration with Walhall Editions.
 Her current release Early Italian Cello Concertos (Analekta) with Rosa Barocca orchestra presents cello concertos by Vivaldi, Sammartini, Leo, and Tartini.